Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Theoretical guarantees of F3I

-Note that F3I (and all of the baselines that we consider) does not get access to the ground truth values and does not need to compute the mean squared error during training.
+Note that F3I--and all of the baselines that we consider in our experimental study in Section~\ref{sec:experiments_main}--does not get access to the ground truth values and does not need to compute the mean squared error during training.
 However, we can still derive useful properties of F3I on the MSE.
-Imputation by convex combinations is theoretically supported by the following bounds when the data distribution of true values is Gaussian (Assumption~\ref{as:x_distribution}) and one of the missingness mechanisms mentioned at the start of the section (Assumptions~\ref{as:mcar}-\ref{as:mnar}).
-The full proofs and expression of the upper bound are shown in Appendix~\ref{subapp:mse}.
+Imputation by convex combinations is theoretically supported by the following upper bound when the data distribution of true values follows Assumption~\ref{as:x_distribution} and one of the missingness mechanisms in Assumptions~\ref{as:mcar}-\ref{as:mnar}.